peznauts/octahe.swift/README.md

 will be placed in `/etc/systemd/system/octahe/`.
 Where they will be enabled but not started upon creation.

-> To ensure that the generated `ENTRYPOINT` service file is unique, a SHA1 of the `ENTRYPOINT` value will be generated as the service file name.
+> To ensure that the generated `ENTRYPOINT` service file is unique, a MD5 SUM of the `ENTRYPOINT` value will be generated as the service file name.

 #### CMD